xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 ### Create the GitHub project

 {% include tip.html content="To easily identify the project as
-an xPack, it is recommended to suffix the project name with `-xpack`." %}
+an xPack, it is recommended to suffix the project name with '-xpack'." %}

 With a browser, at GitHub, select your account or one of your organisations (like